Isko Moreno: Vice mayor of Manila (2007–2016)

-2016 Senate bid
+2016 Philippine Senate campaign

 In 2015, Moreno announced he would run for senator of the Philippines in 2016 after incumbent Mayor Joseph Estrada decided to run for another term.
 He was named as part of the senatorial slate of presidential candidate and Senator Grace Poe's Partido Galing at Puso coalition and as an adopted senatorial candidate of Senator Bongbong Marcos, who was then running for vice president.
 He lost in his bid, placing 16th overall.
 He received the biggest campaign contributions and donations by any senatorial candidate that year through pooled funds from donors.
 Moreno declared and paid the obligated taxes from his ₱50 million unused campaign donations as stated in his mandatory income tax return, in compliance with the law.
-Other candidates who declared excess campaign donations during that year were Grace Poe, Jejomar Binay, Rodrigo Duterte, Leni Robredo and Francis Escudero.
+Other candidates who also declared excess campaign donations during that year were Grace Poe, Jejomar Binay, Rodrigo Duterte, Leni Robredo and Francis Escudero.
 Moreno is among the first few candidates who settled their obligations on excess campaign donations early.
 Moreno's declaration was sensationalized six years later in 2022 by political rivals even though the Commission on Elections affirmed Moreno's response, stating "there are no rules requiring its disposition in any specific way", confirming Moreno did not violate any law.
 Moreno later stated he believed the legislature should pass a corresponding law or new set of rules to govern excess campaign donations.
 His term as vice mayor of Manila ended on June 30, 2016, and he was succeeded by Honey Lacuna, daughter of his mentor Danny Lacuna.